chipster/chipster-openshift/shibboleth_tutorial.md

 Configure the shibboleth2.xml according to the instructions of your federation (e.g. [Haka testi in Finnish](https://wiki.eduuni.fi/display/CSCHAKA/Shibboleth+SP+asennus)).

-Fill in the ´entityID´ you used in when generating the keys, most likely your SERVICE_URL.
-Set ´signing="front"´, because authentication requests must be signed with your private key in Haka.
-Set ´attributePrefix="AJP_"´, because the Apache mod_ajp_proxy will pass through only variables starting with prefix ´AJP_´.
+Fill in the `entityID` you used in when generating the keys, most likely your SERVICE_URL.
+Set `signing="front"`, because authentication requests must be signed with your private key in Haka.
+Set `attributePrefix="AJP_"`, because the Apache mod_ajp_proxy will pass through only variables starting with prefix `AJP_`.

 ```xml
 <ApplicationDefaults entityID="SERVICE_URL" REMOTE_USER="eppn persistent-id targeted-id" signing="front" encryption="false" attributePrefix="AJP_">